iterorganization/IMAS-Python/docs/source/identifiers.rst

 .. seealso::

-    -   :py:class:`imaspy.ids_identifiers.IDSIdentifier`: which is the base class of all identifier enumerations.
+    -   :py:class:`imas.ids_identifiers.IDSIdentifier`: which is the base class of all identifier enumerations.
-    -   :py:data:`imaspy.ids_identifiers.identifiers`: identifier accessor.
+    -   :py:data:`imas.ids_identifiers.identifiers`: identifier accessor.
-    -   :py:attr:`imaspy.ids_metadata.IDSMetadata.identifier_enum`: get the
+    -   :py:attr:`imas.ids_metadata.IDSMetadata.identifier_enum`: get the
         identifier enum from an IDS node.